ytaragin/eko-wkshp/steps.md

 ```

-Add a new handler to the Rest configuration
+In your main function, add a new handler to the Rest configuration

 ```go
 r.GET("/ping", getping)